If you're having trouble with the application process, please email [email protected].

 Must be 21 years of age or older.

-Must be available early March through mid-October for Oregon Base and late April through mid-September for Washington Basecamp.
+Must be available mid-March through the end of September for the Oregon Base, and late April through the end of September for the Washington Base.
 Exceptions may be made on a case by case basis.

-Demonstrated commitment to engaging in equity, inclusion, and diversity efforts (within a professional or personal setting).
+A demonstrated commitment to engaging in equity, inclusion, and diversity efforts (either within a professional or personal setting).

 Awareness of personal biases and the impact that your behavior may have on those around you, or the willingness to uncover and grapple with personal biases.

-1 - 3 years of comparable experience including knowledge of cooking for large groups, food handling, kitchen and food sanitation, nutrition, and special diets.
+1 - 3 years of comparable experience including knowledge of cooking for large groups, food handling, meal planning, kitchen and food sanitation, nutrition, and special diets.

 Ability to have open, honest, and difficult conversations, including the ability to give and receive feedback.